Home For Fiction – Blog

 Try it with “And you, my sinews, grow not instant old” – avoid exotic punctuation, unnecessary blank spaces, etc. I’ve included some input validation, but this is a lazy-morning project.
 If you absolutely want to break the code, you’ll find a way of doing it, I’m sure…

-You can try up to 10 lines at a time, separated by a line break (i.e. press “Enter” at the end of which line).
+You can try up to 10 lines at a time, separated by a line break (i.e. press “Enter” at the end of each line).

 Just to repeat the notes also displaying above: This assessment is not exact science.
 Computer-based detections of emphasis patterns are problematic, and actual pronunciations might differ for artistic reasons.